lateinit-apps/guitar-app/docs/json-api.md

 API provided by *Rearguarde* is a JSON API, constructed with compliance to REST style.
-From bird's-eye view, the API comprises a set of endpoints which are associated with one or more HTTP verbs, thus providing JSON responses to apporiate requests.
+From bird's-eye view, the API comprises a set of endpoints which are associated with one or more HTTP verbs, thus providing JSON responses to appropriate requests.
 JSON response format has been chosen for its versatility, simplicity, and native support in the majority of web browsers (`Content-Type: application/json`).